-The Company strictly applies the provisions of the aforementioned legal framework as regards to corporate governance.
+The Company strictly applies the provisions of the aforementioned legal framework as regards to corporate governance, while already in the process of harmonizing with the provisions of the new regulatory framework.
 At the present time there are no applied practices apart from the above provisions.